kevenv/kevenv.github.io/templates/blog/cuda_saxpy.md

 cudaError_t error = cudaGetLastError();
 ```

-Note that to keep the tutorial code short **we will ignore most errors handling** but it goes without saying that in production code you should handle them properly if you don't want any bad surprises.
+Note that to keep the article's code short **we will ignore most errors handling** but it goes without saying that in production code you should handle them properly if you don't want any bad surprises.

 In CUDA the GPU is referred to as the "device" while the CPU is called the "host".
 These terms come from the fact that the GPU is a _co-processor_, it works in _parallel_ to the CPU.
 It is not the main processor running your OS, it works under the supervision of the CPU, the GPU only does what the CPU asks it to.